A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization: Acknowledgements

 \section{Acknowledgements}

 KB and SF gratefully acknowledge support by the Christian Doppler Research Association (CDG) and Austrian Science Fund (FWF) through the Partnership in Research project PIR-27 ``Mathematical methods for motion-aware medical imaging'' and project P 29192 ``Regularization graphs for variational imaging''.
 MC is supported by the Royal Society (Newton International Fellowship NIF\textbackslash R1\textbackslash 192048).
 The Institute of Mathematics and Scientific Computing, to which KB, SF, FR are affiliated, is a member of NAWI Graz (\url{http://www.nawigraz.at/}).
 The authors KB, SF, FR are further members of/associated with BioTechMed Graz (\url{https://biotechmedgraz.at/}).
+This version of the article has been accepted for publication, after peer review but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: http://dx.doi.org/10.1007/s10208-022-09561-z.